airalab/robonomics-wiki/docs/iot-sensors-connectivity.md

 # IoT Sensors Connectivity

 Robonomics Network allows you to communicate with any sensor you wish and get data from the sensor all around the world.
-This data can be transfered to different distenations.
+This data can be transferred to different destinations.

-At this page you'll find step-by-step instruction to connect a ESP board to the connectivity server provided by AiraLab.
+On this page you'll find step-by-step instructions to connect an ESP board to the connectivity server provided by AiraLab.

 ## Requirements